Du falscher Türck und grosser Hundt,

 It is with the Turk as with the child: Neither of them are included in Merian's copperplates or in the works of any other artist, but both are known from written sources.
 We know the Turk from Der Todendantz, Ludwig Iselin's manuscript from 1577, Frölich's book from 1581, and Gross' book from 1623.
 These sources quote 6 lines for Death and for the Turk's reply.

 Unfortunately these sources are not illustrated.
-Frölich's book does in fact contain 3 woodcuts, one of which is a handsome portrait of a Turk (picture to the right).
-But precisely because it's a portrait and not a dancer, we can safely assume that this woodcut doesn't look like the mural any more than the two other woodcuts, the pope and Death, do.
+Frölich's book does in fact contain 3 woodcuts, one of which is a handsome portrait of Emperor Suleiman I (picture to the right), but this was simply copied from older books, just like the two other woodcuts, the pope and Death.

 The picture of the Turk at the top of this page has therefore, like the child, been taken from a picture book with copies of coloured gouaches from ca. 1600.
 Death appears behind the Turk and catches his arrow with one hand and his wife with the other.